Affiliate links on Android Authority may earn us a commission. Learn more.

 - The Withings Move is the best-looking cheap fitness tracker.
 It has a classic watch appeal with fitness tracker smarts and heaps of customizability.

-- The Honor Band 6 is the best cheap fitness tracker with a pulse oximeter.
-It also packs a large smartwatch-sized display.
+- The HUAWEI Band 6 is the best cheap fitness tracker with a smartwatch aesthetic.
+If you’re looking for a fitness tracker that packs a large, easy-to-read display, this is your best bet.

 - Useful smart features